Temperature fluctuations and Tsallis statistics in Relativistic Heavy Ion collisions: Summary and Conclusions

 We have checked the dependency of the entropic index on the space time rapidity, the collision energy and the centrality of collisions.
 We find that the entropic index increases with an increasing space-time rapidity.
-This may be related to the multiplicity of the particles as higher multiplicity results in a lower $q$ value.
+This may be related to the multiplicity of the particles, as higher multiplicity results in a lower $q$ value.
 However, multiplicity alone cannot explain the variation of the entropic index as we have found by studying the other parameters, the dependence of the entropic index on collision energy and centrality.
 Our second important result is that in the range of collision energies $20$ GeV - $200$ GeV, we see that the entropic index increases with increasing collision energy in the partonic system.
-For the centrality values the relationship is convoluted with the collision energy.
+For the centrality values, the relationship is convoluted with the collision energy.
 For central collisions, the range of $q$ is nearly constant between $20$ - $200$ GeV.
-However, for peripheral collisions, it's variation is more in the same collision energy range.
+However, for peripheral collisions, the range of $q$ increases in the same collision energy range.
 Moreover, in the range of $40-80$ GeV, the $q$ value for central and peripheral collisions are nearly the same.
 Below this range the $q$ value for central collision is higher than the $q$ value for peripheral collisions.
 Above this range of $40-80$ GeV, the $q$ value for central collision is lower than the $q$ value for peripheral collisions.
-These conclusions agree with recent analysis of experimental data using Tsallis statistics.
-Our $q$ values are different compared to those that are obtained experimentally.
+These conclusions agree with recent analysis of transverse momentum data using Tsallis statistics for the hadronic stage.
+Our $q$ values are different compared to those that are obtained by experimentally fitting the transverse momentum data \cite{compare}.
 We attribute this to the fact that at the initial stages of the heavy ion collision, the system has far more temperature fluctuations than in the hadronic stage.
-The experiments obtain the $q$ values from the hadron spectra, while we have obtained it for the partonic stage.
+The previous analysis in the literature reflects the $q$ values from the hadron spectra, while we have obtained it for the partonic stage, before equilibration.